VedapriyaAsavadi/CarSalesAnalysis/README.md

 ### [9] Monthly sales trend by Gender

-Sales tends to be higher during the second half of the years with December month showing highest number of sales during year 2023.
+Sales typically peak in the latter half of the year, with December being the most popular month for car purchases in 2023.
-Male contributes to 77% of total sales as compared to Female papulation thus, male papulation shows more interest to buy cars as compared to female papulation.
+Men account for 77% of total car sales, significantly outnumbering women.
+This suggests a stronger preference for car ownership among the male population.